Handcrafted Tin Whistles

+when people talk of a tin whistle or a penny whistle there is only one name on people’s lips; Clarke Tinwhistle.
 The story of the Clarke Tinwhistle goes back over 170 years to a small village in Suffolk, Coney Weston.
 A poor farm labourer Robert Clarke heard about a new way of manufacturing; tin plate.
 He had already whittled and fashioned a whistle out of wood and asked a local blacksmith to re-create his wooden design in tin plate.

-Along the way Clarke and his son stopped off at markets and villages and made tinwhistles for the locals.
+Along the way Clarke and his son stopped off at markets and villages and made penny whistles for the locals.
 The simplicity of use and the pitch perfect sound was a revelation.
 The locals couldn’t get enough of them.
 During this long walk Clarke met many Irish labourers along the way, these navvies who were creating the canals and railways that paved the way for the expanse of the industrial revolution in turn took them back to Ireland.
 Thus, making the Clarke Tinwhistle the undeniably favourite Irish folk instrument.

 They began to call them ‘Megs’ which was a slang word for halfpenny which is how much the whistles were sold for.
 Robert’s ambitions reached new heights when the company exhibited in the Great Exhibition of 1851.
 To prove how far he had come he eventually went back to Coney Weston (no longer by shanks’ pony I expect) and bought his old farm with gold sovereigns.